jodideangelis/QR-Code/Read-Me.md

 ## Overview
 - This is my first project with Front-End Mentor!
 I'd appreciate feedback on how to make my code more efficient, as well as any other advice as a someone still learning these HTML & CSS skills.
 I have left comments in my code for areas with specific questions.
 - I am also having a difficult time learning my way around GitHub and the process of pushing, updating, and editing projects.
 I'd be grateful for any assistance with learning this.
-- Lastly, attaching the URLs have been a challenge!
-Please see notes below...

 Thank you! - Jodi

 ### Screenshot